mxaddict/www.codedmaster.com/_posts/2016-08-23-setup-tor-on-ubuntu-16.04.md

 sudo service tor start
 ```

-Once you know you have the service running, then you should find that you can use the torbrowser-launcher to download and install the [Tor][tor] Browser, either open it from your application launcher, or run it from a terminal:
+Once you know you have the service running, run the torbrowser-launcher to download and install the [Tor][tor] Browser.
+Either open it from your application launcher, or run it from a terminal:

 ```bash
 torbrowser-launcher
 ```

-After running that command you will get output in the terminal similar to the following before the browser actually loads up:
+After running that command you should get output that is similar to the following before the browser actually loads up:

 ```bash
 Tor Browser Launcher